Swollen Cervical Lymph Nodes 101: Understanding Anatomy, Causes & Treatment

 Fine needle aspiration (FNA)

-A thin needle with a hollow tube is inserted into the lymph node to remove fluid and sample cells for testing.
+A thin needle with a hollow tube is inserted into the lesion to remove fluid and sample cells for testing.
 A fine-needle aspiration is usually completed within 10-15 minutes, and there is little to no patient down time.
 This is usually the first type of biopsy performed.

 Core needle biopsy